“What happened to my website traffic? Why has my conversion rate dropped?”

 You’re probably thinking, ‘I want to check my website’s SEO, but I don’t know where to begin.’

 Start with Google Analytics.
-That’s usually your best place to begin because it’s a powerful website analysis tool, and it was developed by Google.
-This tool can provide you with an in-depth SEO website analysis report.
+That’s usually your best place to begin because it’s a powerful tool developed by Google that can provide you with an in-depth analysis report.

 Check out your top landing pages that lost traffic.
 Look for patterns.